List of countries and territories where Arabic is an official language: Israel

 Arabic was an official language of Mandatory Palestine and was retained as an official language when the State of Israel was founded in 1948.
 In 2018, the Knesset upgraded the status of Hebrew from official to State language of Israel, and gave Arabic a special status in the State by adopting the relevant Basic Law.
 The Basic Law: Israel as the Nation-State of the Jewish People (an Israeli Basic Law which specifies the nature of the State of Israel as the nation-state of the Jewish People) states in No. 4 (B) that "The Arabic language has a special status in the state; Regulating the use of Arabic in state institutions or by them will be set in law."
 The law declares in No. 4 (C): "This clause does not harm the status given to the Arabic language before this law came into effect."
 The law was adopted by the Knesset 62 in favor, 55 against and two abstentions on 19 July 2018.

-Arabic is an indigenous language in the territory which form the state of Israel and which is still the lingua franca of Arab citizens of Israel as well as of Arab foreigners (especially Palestinians who have only a Palestinian Authority passport, not recognized by many countries.
+Arabic is an indigenous language in the territory which form the State of Israel and which is still the lingua franca of Arab citizens of Israel as well as of Arab foreigners (especially Palestinians who have only a Palestinian passport, not recognized by many countries.
 Thus, they consider Palestinians stateless).
-In addition, Arabic is spoken by Jews in Israel who immigrated from different Arab countries to Israel (as Aliyah) and got the Israeli citizenship according to the Israeli Nationality Law of 1952.
+In addition, Arabic is spoken by Jews in Israel who immigrated from Arab countries to Israel (as Aliyah) and got the Israeli citizenship according to the Israeli Nationality Law of 1952.

 Arabic names are shown on some seals of Arabic majority cities.

 It is semi-official and used in ethnically mixed cities including Jerusalem, Haifa, and Tel Aviv-Yafo, as well as on most highway signage, official websites, and public buildings in areas with significant Arabic-speaking populations.

 Pakistan

-According to the Constitution of Pakistan of 1956 the two languages Urdu (which is very close to Hindi, both also called Hindustani language which were two of the lingua franca of North India and Pakistan that time) as well as Bengali (at that time the lingua franca in the territory which is today the independent state Bangladesh) became the national languages in the new founded state Islamic Republic of Pakistan.
+According to the Constitution of Pakistan of 1956 the two languages Urdu, as well as Bengali (at that time the lingua franca in the territory which is today the independent state Bangladesh) became the national languages in the new founded state Islamic Republic of Pakistan.
 General Ayub Khan the second President of Pakistan advocated the institution of Arabic language teaching as part of national planning.
 "Ayub`s educational plan emphasized Urdu and English as the primary language of Pakistan, but additionally recommended that Arabic be a secondary language of instruction along with English."
 This recommendation was purely for religious reasons, as Pakistan is not an Arab country.

 The Arabic language is mentioned in the constitution of Pakistan.
 It declares in article 31 No. 2 that "The State shall endeavour, as respects the Muslims of Pakistan (a) to make the teaching of the Holy Quran and Islamiat compulsory, to encourage and facilitate the learning of Arabic language ..."